thoughtco/statamic-ab-tester/README.md

 An Item experiment lets you select an entry and modify its content from the base entry.
 These can be created using the `Create A/B Experiment` action on the entry view.

 #### Manual
 A Manual experiment lets you determine what you want to do inside the experiment, e.g. show a different nav UI, show a different button style.
 You can use the `variant:handle` to determine what to show to the user.

+### Viewing results
+Results can be viewed within the control panel.

+Go to the listing view under "A/B Experiments", click on the "View" link for your experiment and you will be presented with a table showing your variations alongside their hits, successes, failures and success rates.

+### Applying results

+If you want to apply one of your variants as the winner, simply click "Complete Experiment", and click "Apply" beside the variant you want to mark as the winner.
+The experiment will be marked as completed and will no longer be used for testing on your front end site.

+If it is an "Item" experiment, the winner's values will be applied to the Entry.

 ### Tags
 This package provides tags that you can use in your Statamic templates: